taiwoajasa245/MailSender-2.0/README.md

   - Unique email validation to avoid duplicate subscriptions.

 - **Newsletter Sending:**
-  - Ability to send newsletters to all subscribers.
+  - Ability to send newsletters to all subscribers

 ## Setup